As your student begins making rounds with family and friends before heading off to college, how can you make this summer feel even more meaningful?

-We asked Andrea Culver - mother of a Golden Flash and member of the Flashes Parents and Families Council - for her insight.
+Below, Andrea Culver, parent of a Golden Flash and member of the Kent State Flashes Parents and Families Council, shares a few thoughtful ideas for creating lasting memories together before move-in day arrives.

 Together, create a list of what is needed for the residence hall and classes.
 Work through it as a team and individually.
-Give your child items they can purchase and be responsible for.
-Work together on purchasing items such as bedding, towels, and computers.
+Give your student items they can purchase and be responsible for.
+Work together to purchase items such as bedding, towels, and computers.
 These joint purchases allow you to create memories with your college student.
-While we would love to tackle the entire list by their side, you are also providing them with the tools they will need to live on their own.
+While we would love to tackle the entire list alongside them, you are also providing them with the tools they will need to live on their own.

 2. Prepare meals

-Plan for your child to prepare a meal weekly, if possible.
-They should be responsible for planning the meal, choosing the recipe, shopping, and cooking.
+Plan for your student to prepare a meal weekly, if possible.
+They could be responsible for planning the meal, choosing the recipe, shopping and cooking.
 You can step in and help where needed.
-Allowing your child to prepare and serve dinner gives you time to relax before sitting down together for a meal.
-This also prepares your child for shopping and cooking on their own!
+Allowing your student to prepare and serve dinner also gives you time to relax before sitting down together for a meal!

 3. Text family